entazis/experience-log/README.md

 ## 2019.04 - 2019.06: [Automatic Email Reports (triggers)](https://github.com/entazis/email-triggers)

 Project Synopsis:
 The company aimed to engage users by sending automated reminders to encourage product usage, specifically for ongoing learning activities.
-The strategy involved dispatching tailored reports on a weekly basis, as well as reports reflecting the user’s activities from the previous day and from a week prior.
+The strategy involved dispatching tailored reports on a weekly basis, as well as reports reflecting the user's activities from the previous day and from a week prior.

 Technical Execution:
 I developed the server-side logic required to support this engagement initiative, complemented by designing the HTML email templates.
 The system was programmed to execute on a daily and weekly schedule, intelligently querying the database for users based on their recent activity—whether they were active the day before, in the last week, or precisely seven days ago.
 Upon identifying the relevant users, the process dynamically compiled personalized emails detailing their recent interactions with the product and dispatched these communications accordingly.